 Testicular prostheses have been in use since the 1940s.
-In the past they were made of a variety of materials.
-Now, however, they are mainly made of silicone rubber filled with either silicone gel or saline (salt water).
-A testicular prosthesis will have the weight, shape, and feel of a normal testicle and will be available in different sizes so that a good match is made to the patient’s body.
+In the past, they were made of a variety of materials.
+Now, they are mainly made of silicone rubber and are filled with either silicone gel or saline (salt water).
+A testicular prosthesis will have the weight, shape and feel similar to a normal testicle.
+It’s also available in different sizes so that a good match can be made to your body.

 What conditions or events can cause a missing testicle?

-- Surgical removal due to injury, such as severe torsion (twisting)
+- It being surgically removed due to injury, such as severe torsion (twisting).

-- Removal in order to treat testicular cancer
+- The testicle being removed in order to treat testicular cancer.